Finding a vehicle of interest from the Investigation

 In the search results or the side pane, select thumbnails of any potential matches

-to view in the video player at the top of the side pane.
+to view in the video player.

 (Optional) Repeat one or more of the preceding steps to refine the criteria and review